Mustapha Ahmed

-Mustapha Ahmed (born 8 June 1960) is a Ghanaian politician and member of the Sixth Parliament of the Fourth Republic of Ghana representing the Ayawaso North Constituency in the Greater Accra Region on the ticket of the National Democratic Congress.
+Mustapha Ahmed (8 June 1960 – 7 February 2024) was a Ghanaian politician who was a member of the Sixth Parliament of the Fourth Republic of Ghana, representing the Ayawaso North Constituency in the Greater Accra Region on the ticket of the National Democratic Congress.

 Early life and education

 Ahmed was born on 8 June 1960 in Bawku in the Upper East Region.
-He hails from Bawku, a town in the Upper East Region of Ghana.
+He hailed from Bawku, a town in the Upper East Region of Ghana.
 He graduated from University of Ghana Medical School and Dentistry and obtained his bachelor's degree's in Dental Surgery in 1983.

 Career

-Ahmed is a dental surgeon by profession.
-He is also a Ghanaian politician.
+Ahmed was a dental surgeon by profession.
+He was also a Ghanaian politician.

 Politics

-Ahmed is a member of the National Democratic Congress (NDC).
+Ahmed was a member of the National Democratic Congress (NDC).
 He became member of the Third Parliament of the Fourth Republic of Ghana representing the Ayawaso East Constituency in January 2001 after winning his poll in the 2000 Ghanaian general election.
 He was member of the Fourth and Fifth Parliament following his re-election in the 2004 and 2008 Ghanaian general election respectively.

 2004 Election

 Ahmed was elected in the 2004 Ghanaian general elections as the member of parliament for the Ayawaso East constituency in the fourth parliament of the fourth republic of Ghana from 7 January 2005 to 6 January 2009.
-He was elected with 49,354votes out of 87,902total valid votes cast.
+He was elected with 49,354 votes out of 87,902 total valid votes cast.
 This was equivalent to 56.1% of the total valid votes cast.
 He was elected over Abdiel Godly Babaaali of the People's National Convention and Daddah Braimah B. of the New Patriotic Party.
-These obtained 4,095votes and 34,453 votes respectively of the total valid votes cast.
+These obtained 4,095 votes and 34,453 votes respectively of the total valid votes cast.
 These were equivalent to 4.7% and 39.2% respectively of the total valid votes cast.
 Ahmed was elected on the ticket of the National Democratic Congress.
 His constituency was a part of the 10 constituencies won by the National Democratic Congress in the Greater Accra region in that elections.
 In all, the National Democratic Congress won a total 128 parliamentary seats in the fourth parliament of the fourth republic of Ghana.